Suffolk University Law School

 Andrew Perlman teaches professional responsibility and civil procedure and directs the Institute on Law Practice Technology and Innovation.
 Andy also created and directs Suffolk’s concentration in Legal Technology and Innovation.
 The concentration, which is similar to a major, prepares students for 21st century legal employment with specialized courses in important legal innovations and technologies, such as automated document assembly, expert systems, legal project management, process improvement, and virtual lawyering.

 Andy is the Vice Chair of the ABA Commission on the Future of Legal Services, and he was the Chief Reporter for the ABA Commission on Ethics 20/20, which successfully proposed numerous changes to the Model Rules of Professional Conduct to address technology-related ethics issues.
-He is also a member of the Massachusetts Supreme Judicial Court’s Standing Advisory Commission on the Rules of Professional Conduct and the 2014 chair of the Section on Professional Responsibility of the Association of American Law Schools.Andy has written numerous articles on professional responsibility, and he is a co-author (since 2008) of the annually updated book, Regulation of Lawyers: Statutes and Standards (with Stephen Gillers and Roy D. Simon).
-He also has co-authored a civil procedure casebook, Civil Procedure: A Coursebook, with Professors Joseph W. Glannon and Peter Raven-Hansen, and he is a frequent contributor to the Legal Ethics Forum blog.
+He is also a member of the Massachusetts Supreme Judicial Court’s Standing Advisory Committee on the Rules of Professional Conduct and was the 2014 chair of the Section on Professional Responsibility of the Association of American Law Schools.Andy has written numerous articles on professional responsibility, and he is a co-author (since 2008) of the annually updated book, Regulation of Lawyers: Statutes and Standards (with Stephen Gillers and Roy D. Simon).
+He also has co-authored a civil procedure casebook, Civil Procedure: A Coursebook, with Professors Joseph W. Glannon and Peter Raven-Hansen, which has been adopted at more than 70 law schools, and he is a frequent contributor to the Legal Ethics Forum blog.

 Andy regularly speaks about professional responsibility at academic conferences, bar association programs, and local and international law firms.
 He also serves as an expert witness in cases and disciplinary matters involving professional responsibility issues.